carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

     C[item] = A[item] + B[item];
 }
 ~~~

+# Running Code on the GPU with CuPy

 Before delving deeper into the meaning of all lines of code, let us try to execute the code on a GPU.
 To compile the code and manage the GPU in Python we are going to use the interface provided by CuPy.